16 - 18 Apr 2026

 APPLICATION REQUIREMENTS

-- The topic and abstract of the future presentation is consistent with the overall conference theme and one of its research areas;
+• The proposed topic and abstract must align with the overall conference theme and one of its specified research areas.

 KEY DATES

-The conference proceedings will be published online and will be included in the RSCI database.
-Submissions are accepted only from the participants invited to contribute by the session experts — no more than one submission per participant.
+The conference proceedings will be published online and included in the RSCI database.
+Submissions are accepted only from the authors invited by the session experts.
+Each invited participant may submit only one manuscript.
 The submission is either to duplicate or elaborate the topic and content of the presentation.

 To be accepted for review, the manuscript must be submitted by 24 April 2026 (23:59 Tomsk time, GMT+7) on the Lomonosov portal alongside the accompanying documents: